Black British people: 19th century

 In the late 18th century, the British slave trade declined in response to changing popular opinion.
 Both Great Britain and the United States abolished the Atlantic slave trade in 1808, and cooperated in liberating slaves from illegal trading ships off the coast of West Africa.
 Many of these freed slaves were taken to Sierra Leone for settlement.
 Slavery was abolished completely in the British Empire by 1834, although it had been profitable on Caribbean plantations.
-Fewer blacks were brought into London from the West Indies and West Africa.
-The resident British black population, primarily male, was no longer growing from the trickle of slaves and servants from the West Indies and America.
+Fewer Black people were brought into London from the West Africa and West Indies.
+The resident British Black population, primarily male, was no longer growing from the trickle of enslaved people and servants from the West Indies and America.

-Abolition meant a virtual halt to the arrival of black people to Britain, just as immigration from Europe was increasing.
-The black population of Victorian Britain was so small that those living outside of larger trading ports were isolated from the black population.
-The mentioning of black people and descendants in parish registers declined markedly in the early 19th century.
-It is possible that researchers simply did not collect the data or that the mostly black male population of the late 18th century had married white women.
-Evidence of such marriages may still be found today with descendants of black servants such as Francis Barber, a Jamaican-born servant who lived in Britain during the 18th century.
+Abolition meant a virtual halt to the arrival of Black people to Britain, just as immigration from Europe was increasing.
+The Black population of Victorian Britain was so small that those living outside of larger trading ports were isolated from the Black population.
+The mentioning of Black people and descendants in parish registers declined markedly in the early 19th century.
+It is possible that researchers simply did not collect the data or that the mostly Black male population of the late 18th century had married white women.
+Evidence of such marriages may still be found today with descendants of Black servants such as Francis Barber, a Jamaican-born slave who lived in Britain during the 18th century.
 His descendants still live in England today and are white.
-Abolition of slavery in 1833, effectively ended the period of small-scale black immigration to London and Britain.
-Though, there were some exceptions, black and Chinese seamen began putting down the roots of small communities in British ports, not least because they were abandoned there by their employers.
+Abolition of slavery in 1833, effectively ended the period of small-scale Black immigration to London and Britain.
+Though, there were some exceptions, Black and Chinese seamen began putting down the roots of small communities in British ports, not least because they were abandoned there by their employers.